Eyescale/Consensus/Release/Version-WIP/Examples/4_Yak/README.txt

 	    EXIT	caused by either one of the following conditions . all r feeder schemas fail, alt. all r subscriber schemas fail . feeder rule fail
-			. feeder rule complete, and all s's successor schemas failed . r has other feeder starting at the same frame, completion guaranteed . r has no feeder other than s starting at finish frame, nor has any of r's subscribers a successor starting at finish frame
+			. feeder rule complete[2], and all s's successor schemas failed . r has other feeder starting at the same frame, completion guaranteed . r has no feeder other than s starting at finish frame, nor has any of r's subscribers a successor starting at finish frame